kirstenhunter/fitfood-demo-pluralsight/README.md

 This is a proof-of-concept example for tying several APIs together, based on Jeremiah Cohick's fitbit-hapi-demo.
-It will be adapted to add libraries, and break out the code, but for now it is simply a walk-through of my demo at Full Stack London.

 It uses:
 - Fitbit